-However, your and your family’s Social Security benefits may be reduced if the disability payment that you receive is Workers’ Compensation or another public disability payment (such as some civil service disability benefits, some military disability benefits, some Federal, State or Local government retirement benefits which are based on disability).
+However, your and your family’s Social Security benefits may be reduced if the disability payment that you receive is Workers’ Compensation or another public disability payment (such as some civil service disability benefits, some military disability benefits, or some Federal/State/Local government retirement benefits based on disability).

-Your Social Security Disability benefit will be reduced so that the combined amount of the Social Security Disability benefit you and your family receive plus your Workers’ Compensation payment and/or public disability payment does not exceed eighty percent (80%) of your average current earnings.
+If you receive workers’ compensation for the same period as Social Security Disability, your SS Disability benefit will be reduced so that the combined amount of the SS Disability benefit you and your family receive plus your Workers’ Compensation payment and/or public disability payment does not exceed 80% of your average current earnings.

-However, SSA can perform a Continuing Disability Review (CDR) on previously approved SSDI and SSI cases to see if you are still disabled under their rules.
+However, SSA can perform a Continuing Disability Review (CDR) on previously approved SSDI/SSI case to see if you are still disabled under their rules.
 The Hearing Decision and/or Award Notice might recommend a CDR within a certain number of years.
 If you are under age 55 and SSA expects you to improve, the CDR is usually done about every 3 years.
-If you are over 55 and less likely to improve, the CDR is usually done about every 5 to 7 years (but not necessary once you reach Full Retirement age).
-SSA will send you a letter before they start the review.
+If you are over 55 and less likely to improve, the CDR is usually done about every 5 to 7 years.
+The CDR is not necessary once you reach Full Retirement age.
+SSA will send you a letter before they start the CDR.
 If SSA finds you still disabled under their rules, your benefits will continue.
 If SSA finds you no longer disabled under their rules, your benefits will be cutoff.
-If you are cutoff by CDR cessation decision, to request your benefits continue during the appeal process, you must file the following three forms within 10 days of receiving the cessation decision (any decision is presumed received within 5 days of the date of the decision unless you can prove otherwise):
+If you are cutoff by a CDR cessation decision, to request your benefits continue during the appeal process, you must file the following three forms within 10 days of receiving the cessation decision (any decision is presumed received within 5 days of the date of the decision unless you can prove otherwise):